 - Aiding students for whom the pursuit of a college education is an unusual financial hardship

-Demonstration of Need - Northwest Nazarene University uses the Free Application for Federal Student Aid (FAFSA) to determine a student's eligibility for federal aid.
+Demonstration of Need - Northwest Nazarene University uses the Free Application for Federal Student Aid (FAFSA) to determine a student's eligibility for federal grant and loan aid.
 Colleges use the Expected Family Contribution (EFC) from the FAFSA as an index to determine need for aid eligibility.
 Colleges determine the amount of need by taking the school's cost of attendance and subtracting the EFC, which results in need.

 Payment of Financial Aid: Financial aid is disbursed to traditional undergraduate students by crediting half of the year's total award to the student's account each semester.
-If a student is only enrolled for one semester, other regulations may apply.
+If a student is enrolled for only one semester, other regulations may apply.

 Requirements for Financial Aid: To receive any financial assistance, students must maintain satisfactory academic progress toward a degree.
 The Standard of Satisfactory Academic Progress for Financial Aid is available through the Office of Financial Aid.